markjeschke/itunes-search-api-gulp-webapp/README.md

 ## Installation from GitHub repo

+### Clone the repo

-Using the command line, cd to the location where you'd like to install this project.
-Then, enter:
+Using the command line, cd (change directory) to the location where you'd like to install this project.
+Then, copy and paste the following git clone command:

 	git clone git@github.com:markjeschke/itunes-search-api-gulp-webapp.git

-Press the 'return' key to begin the cloning process.
+Press the 'return' key to download and begin the cloning process.

 ### Install project dependencies

-You must run these from within this project directory.
+* CD into the newly cloned repo called, 'itunes-search-api-gulp-webapp'
+* Install the following project dependencies.
+It is important that they are run from within this project's directory:

 	npm install
 	bower install

-## Starting Front-end development in your browser
+## Starting the project from within your browser

+Using the command line,

     gulp serve